Ana Fernández / SEO

 1. Positioning:

-SEO requires medium or long term to show sustainable results, while SEM can generate immediate results, whenever there is Available budget.
+SEO requires the medium or long term to show sustainable results, while SEM can generate immediate results, provided there is a budget available.

-3. Long-term cost:
+3. Long-term Cost:

-4. Message control:
+4. Message Control:

 5. Scalability:

-When to bet on SEO, when on SEM
+When to Bet on SEO, When on SEM

 SEO makes more sense if: